Jim00000/Langrisser-I-And-II-Cheat-Table/README.md

 - Fund Pointer (See *1)
 - God Mode (effect on Player/Ally)
 - No MP Consumption (effect on Player/Ally)
+- No Magic Effect Timer Decrement (effect on Player/Ally)

 ## Note
 - (*1) You need to consume your fund to activate this cheat to get the pointer of the fund (e.g. buy/sell something, hire the Mercenaries, etc.)